 We have an outstanding reputation in transactional work, corporate advisory work, cartels, abuse of dominance, market investigations, State aid and regulatory work.
 Our expertise makes us well placed to deal with the current increase in private actions based on competition law.

-The group is led by nine partners (five in London, three in Brussels and one in Hong Kong) and three special advisers.
+The group is led by ten partners (six in London, three in Brussels and one in Hong Kong) and four special advisers.
 We have an additional ten partners in our Competition Litigation team.
 The competition specialists in our offices operate as one integrated team and have close working relationships with the competition practices of our 'Best Friends' in other major jurisdictions.

 Slaughter and May is applauded for its hugely responsive and well-connected practice in this sector.
 It particularly impresses with its work in merger control and contentious matters, with the London-Brussels axis important in the firm network Chambers Global, 2010View all Competition media comments